alexjcode/kino-character-rails-api/README.md

 - Create tests along the way to verify the behavior
 - Create front end with buttons, and get the data to display dynamically on the page
 - Add CSS

+## Unsolved Issues
+- Fix gradient on the delete button
+- Add modals for the edit button, and use a modal for add character
+- Figure out how to display all characters on the database, but only show edit/delete buttons on the user's own characters